What Is a Retinal Tear Implant? Expert View on Symptoms & Treatment

 However, unfortunately, there is no way to predict who might develop a retinal tear or when it might occur.

-What is the diagnosis procedure?
+What is the Diagnosis Procedure?

 Diagnosis is done by a retina specialist using scleral depression which involves applying slight pressure on the eyes and or by using a three-mirror lens.
 These are the most vital steps while diagnosing a retinal tear.
 In cases of a limited view of the retina due to factors like overlying haemorrhage, an ophthalmic ultrasound can also be used as an aid in diagnosing a retinal tear.